-Every year, Dr. Scherer of Wheaton Oral Surgery and Implant Center in Naperville sees many patients who are interested in receiving dental implants to replace their loose or missing teeth.
+Every year, Dr. Scherer of Wheaton Oral Surgery and Implant Center sees many patients who are interested in receiving dental implants to replace their loose or missing teeth.
 This permanent tooth replacement system is a favored one among residents for many reasons, but unfortunately Dr. Scherer often has to correct the wrong belief that dental implants are maintenance-free and aren’t prone oral health conditions like cavities or gum disease.

-Dr. Scherer wants all of his Naperville patients to be well-informed before they dive head-first into any surgical procedure, so in this blog, we will be talking about what oral health concerns your new dental implants could be affected by.
+Dr. Scherer wants all of his patients to be well-informed before they dive head-first into any surgical procedure, so in this blog, we will be talking about what oral health concerns your new dental implants could be affected by.
 Keep reading!

 Can My Dental Implants Get Cavities?

 We’ll start this off with some good news – your dental implants cannot get cavities!
 Because they are made out of titanium, which is solid and not porous, they are immune to this oral health condition.
 However, that does not mean that you can avoid proper oral health care.
 And if you still have natural teeth, those teeth are still prone to cavities.
 Therefore, Dr. Scherer always stresses the importance of good oral hygiene to his dental implants patients.

 Are My Dental Implants Prone to Gum Disease?